MotherTongues/mothertongues-docs/docs/mtd-guides-prepare.md

 Tongues Dictionary](mtd-guides-publishing).

 :::tip
-If you just edit the configuration files in your clone/fork of the `mtd-starter` repo and push the changes, the demo will be automatically built and available at `https://YOUR_GITHUB_USERNAME.github.io/mtd-starter/`
+If you just edit the configuration files in your clone/fork of the `mtd-starter` repo and push the changes, the demo will be automatically built and available at `https://YOUR_GITHUB_USERNAME.github.io/mtd-starter/`.
+Note that you will have to [enable GitHub Actions](https://docs.github.com/en/github/administering-a-repository/disabling-or-limiting-github-actions-for-a-repository#managing-github-actions-permissions-for-your-repository) on your MTD starter for the automatic builds to work.
 :::